 The Rabaud and Sigalas Families

-A few years after this success in 1863 Deyne sold the estate, now amounting to about 50 hectares, to Henri Drouilhet de Sigalas.
+A few years after this success in 1863 Deyne sold the estate, now amounting to about 50 hectares, to Henri Drouilhet de Sigalas (1814 – 1894).
 From this point on the name Sigalas appeared on the label, although as Château Rabaud de Sigalas, of Bommes (this predates the appellation system of course, so there was no need to declare the wine as Sauternes), rather than Sigalas-Rabaud.
-During this time the vineyards were expanded, a significant event in this respect being Henri’s acquisition of Château Pexiotto, a 10-hectare property classed as a deuxième cru.
-This new vineyard was absorbed into the Rabaud holdings, and yet Château Rabaud somehow maintained its premier cru status despite the inclusion of these lesser vineyards.
+During this time the vineyards were expanded, a significant event in this respect being Henri’s acquisition of Château Peixotto, a 10-hectare property classed as a deuxième cru which was purchased from its proprietor Alfred Ribet in 1872.
+This new vineyard was absorbed into the Rabaud holdings, Château Rabaud somehow maintaining its premier cru status despite the inclusion of these lesser vineyards.
 As many around Sauternes, Bommes, Fargues, Barsac and Preignac are only too happy to tell you, the Médoc 1855 classification was based on price, but the Sauternes 1855 classification was based on terroir.
 In this event, however, the system seems to have broken down.